tking21/tking21.github.io/CV.md

 Mentor to 5 undergraduate students completing research 	August 2016 - Present

 LSU Spring Greening Day						April 2018
 Volunteers helped to plant flowers across LSU’s campus.

 STEAM Night volunteer						February 2017
-Volunteers exposed students to neuroscience by demonstrating how electric signals travel throughout the body.
-This program took place at Westdale Heights Elementary School in Baton Rouge, LA.
+<p>Volunteers exposed students to neuroscience by demonstrating how electric signals travel throughout the body.
+This program took place at Westdale Heights Elementary School in Baton Rouge, LA.</p>

 STEM NOLA volunteer 						August 2016 - Present
-STEM NOLA is a program whose purpose is to expose youth in New Orleans and surrounding areas to opportunities in the Science, Technology, Engineering, and Mathematics fields.
+<p>STEM NOLA is a program whose purpose is to expose youth in New Orleans and surrounding areas to opportunities in the Science, Technology, Engineering, and Mathematics fields.

 STEM Through Achievement and Recognition (S.T.A.R) Program Founder September 2015 - May 2016
-The goal of the S.T.A.R program is to provide greater access to STEM for elementary school students in Baltimore City Public Schools.
+<p>The goal of the S.T.A.R program is to provide greater access to STEM for elementary school students in Baltimore City Public Schools.</p>

-ACADEMIC SERVICES
+<b>ACADEMIC SERVICES</b>
 LSU Welcome Weekend (LSU Leadership Team)		February 2019 LSU BioGrads President						Aug 2018 - July 2019
 LSU Welcome Weekend (LSU Leadership Team)		February 2018